loomio/loomio-docs/en/src/guides/board_processes/index.md

 Announce the meeting with a clear agenda.
 Attach papers, link to key documents and notify members.

-This helps everyone prepare for the meeting by reading the materials and thinking about topics of discussion and decisions to be made.
+This helps everyone prepare for the meeting, by reading the materials and thinking about topics of discussion and the decisions to be made.
 Members are then more likely to arrive in context and ready for the meeting.

 Actions:
 - prepare agenda, documents, materials and board papers,